8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220501/content.md

 As this relates to finances, the expense was definitely a hit to my purse.
 However, given my 20 year history of submitting résumés the investment has already paid dividends in improved mental health.

+## FI experiments

+Details are in the [January 15th, 2022 paycheck](https://joshbruce.com/finances/building-wealth-paycheck-to-paycheck/20220115/#fi-experiments).

+The hypothesis is when the Mark 0.0 mix is down, it‘ll be down more than the others.
+Further, when the Mark 0.0 is up, the others will be up and not too far behind the Mark 0.0.
+We will track the change since the previous paycheck as well as the change since we started tracking January 2022.

 {!! fi-experiments !!}

 {!! next-previous !!}